raspy135/Qun-mk2/README.md

 ------------ | -------------
 Play | Playing from the sequencer and looper.
 System | Loading and saving data, and changing system settings.
-Param | Parameter Mode.
-Change synthesizer’s parameters.
+Param | Parameter mode: Changing the synthesizer’s instrument parameters.

 ## BASIC OPERATION

 Each major mode has selectable sub-modes.
-For example, `OSC1` is a sub-mode for Oscillator 1.
+For example, the Param major mode has an `OSC1` sub-mode which configures Oscillator 1, and the Play major mode has a `PIANO` sub-mode which allow direct playing of notes using the [1-8] buttons.

 * To switch sub-mode, press SHIFT + [1-8] button or NO/OK buttons to change sub-mode.
-	After you enter the sub-mode you want, press [1-8] button to select a parameter.
+  * After you enter the sub-mode you want, press [1-8] button to select a parameter.
+  * See the names printed on the device for sub-modes of Param and Play major modes.
+For example, look underneath the [1-8] buttons and see `OSC1` and `PIANO`.
 * Press one of 8 buttons + rotate dial = Change parameter
 * Rotate the dial = Change the current parameter.
 * Long press the button to show the parameter full name and value.
 * Double click the button to enter relative mode.
 The value adjustment will be relative.
-* For initial training, cheatsheet(./cheatsheet.pdf) would be useful.
-Also you can turn on parameter caption mode in System2 menu, button 3.
+* For initial training, referring to the [Qun cheatsheet](./cheatsheet.pdf) can be useful.
+Also seeing the parameter name when changing its value is useful for training: turn on Parameter Caption mode in System2 menu, button 3.
 * If you want to do fine value adjustment, you can use NO/OK buttons to change the value by 1.
 To do this, keep pressing one of 8 buttons and press NO or OK button.

 Button | Primary function